|

 work together to enforce Federal wildlife laws that protect migratory birds, endangered

 species, and marine mammals.
-The Fish and Wildlife Service uses a variety of habitat
+The Fish & Wildlife Service uses a variety of habitat

-management practices to restore significant fisheries that have been depleted
+management practices to restore fisheries that have been depleted

 by overfishing, and fisheries that are in danger of extinction.
-The Fish and Wildlife
+The Fish & Wildlife

 Service also works with farmers and agriculture agencies to restore and conserve